sc0h0/sc0h0.github.io/_posts/2024/2024-04-06-FB-marketplace-github-actions-chatgpt-api.md

 ### Example: Grange Furniture
 <a href="https://github.com/sc0h0/fb_mp_watch">This configuration</a> will monitor and alert for any Grange furniture listings.

-Unfortunately, there is a furniture store located on Grange Rd, Cheltenham and some furniture is listed as Grange style.
+Unfortunately, there is a furniture store located on Grange Rd, Cheltenham and some furniture is listed as `'Grange style'`.
 The preliminary cost-saving filter below ensures that API costs are kept to a minimum.

 {% highlight python %}
 def details_are_exclude(details_collected_text):